Not good for 10- or 11-speed drivetrains!

 It has about a 161mm to 165mm Q Factor (outside-to-outside width), depending on what length spindle on which you mount it.
 In the old days we'd consider that wide, but by modern standards it's smack dab medium.

-On road bikes with straight (normal) chain stays, mount it on a 107 to 110mm BB.
-If your bike has bowed-out chain stays like most mountain bikes, it'll need a 113mm.
+On road bikes with straight (normal) chain stays, mount it on a 107-110mm square taper BB (JIS).
+If your bike has bowed-out chain stays like most mountain bikes, it might need a 113mm.
 Unlike most cranks, it also comes in a 165mm arm length.

 110/74 bolt circle design. <--That identifies the bolt hole pattern on this crank, and